lucasgelfond/dollar-bill-frame/README.md

 dollar-bill-frame
 =================

-This is my Parametric, OpenSCAD, Open Source (CC BY-SA 4.0), bill frame.
+This is my Parametric, OpenSCAD, Open Source (GPL v3), bill frame.

 I recently finished making my first $100 so I decided to make a dollar bill frame to 3D print to hang on my wall.
 I'm still in alpha stages but I will be uploading the code for OpenSCAD soon.